 - Web Conferencing Services allow clients to make presentations and share applications and documents over the Internet.
 These services are offered through our proprietary products, Mshow® and Raindance Meeting Edition®, as well as through the resale of WebEx Communications, Inc. and Microsoft Corporation products.
 Web conferencing services are customized to each client's individual needs and offer the ability to reach a wide audience.
-We are generally paid for these services on a per participant minute or per services are customized to each client's individual needs and offer the ability to reach a wide audience.
-We are generally paid for these services on a per participant minute or per services are customized to each client's individual needs and offer the ability to reach a wide audience. - Video Conferencing Services allow clients to experience real time video presentations and conferences.
-These services are offered through our proprietary product, InView®.
+We are generally paid for these services on a per participant minute or per seat license basis. - Video Conferencing Services allow clients to experience real time video presentations and conferences.
+These services are offered through our proprietary product, InView[®].
 Video conferencing services can be used for a wide variety of events, including training seminars, sales presentations, product launches and financial reporting calls.
 We are generally paid for these services on a per participant minute basis.